fabric8io/fabric8/docs/cloudContainers.md

 <object width="853" height="480"><param name="movie" value="http://www.youtube.com/v/wVsazzjIlAo?version=3&amp;hl=en_US&amp;rel=0"></param><param name="allowFullScreen" value="true"></param><param name="allowscriptaccess" value="always"></param><embed src="http://www.youtube.com/v/wVsazzjIlAo?version=3&amp;hl=en_US&amp;rel=0" type="application/x-shockwave-flash" width="853" height="480" allowscriptaccess="always" allowfullscreen="true"></embed></object>

-### Fabric Examples in the Cloud
+### Fabric8 Examples in the Cloud
-Fabric ships out of the box some really interesting example of how you can use Fabric with Camel and Fuse MQ.
-In the following clip you'll see how you can run on of these examples in the cloud using Fabric's cloud container provider.
+Fabric8 ships out of the box some really interesting example of how you can use Fabric8 with Camel and ActiveMQ.
+In the following clip you'll see how you can run on of these examples in the cloud using Fabric8's cloud container provider.
 More specifically you'll see how:

 * **Setup MQ containers in the cloud as master/slave**